DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 # More on gradient-based optimization

-Whilst stochastic gradient descent is a easy to understand, and simple to implement algorithm (as discussed in this [lecture](lectures/03_gradopt.md)), it presents a number of shortcomings that prevent learning to be as fast and effective as we would like it to be.
+Whilst stochastic gradient descent is easy to understand, and simple to implement algorithm (as discussed in this [lecture](lectures/03_gradopt.md)), it presents a number of shortcomings that prevent learning to be as fast and effective as we would like it to be.
 In this lecture, we will discuss some of the limitations of SGD and look at alternative optimization algorithms that have been developed in the last decade and are nowadays preferred to SGD in the process of training NNs.